Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Davies irreducibility and Evans irreducibility

 The system in Example~\ref{example1} only satisfies Evans irreducibility but not Davies irreducibility.
 Thus, Theorem~\ref{theorem:faithful} does not apply, and there is no contradiction in having two orthogonal steady states.
 The system has a weak symmetry \cite{Baumgartner2008-41,Buca2012-14,Albert2014-89}.
 Specifically, we have the weak $\mathbb{Z}_2$ symmetry $\L(\hU\hat{R}\hU^\dag)=\hU\L(\hat{R})\hU^\dag$, where $\hU=\hsigma^x_1\hsigma^x_2$ is a global spin flip \cite{Barthel2020_12}.

-Lastly, for $\dim\H<\infty$, the uniqueness of the steady state implies that the system is relaxing \cite{Schirmer2010-81}. \begin{theorem}[Uniqueness of the steady state and relaxation] For $\dim H<\infty$, every Markovian system \eqref{eq:QME} with a unique steady state $\dm_\text{ss}$ is \emph{relaxing}, i.e., $\lim_{t\to\infty}e^{\L t}\dm=\dm_\text{ss}$ for all density operators $\dm$. \end{theorem}
+Lastly, for $\dim\H<\infty$, the uniqueness of the steady state implies that the system is relaxing \cite{Schirmer2010-81,Wolf2012}. \begin{theorem}[Uniqueness of the steady state and relaxation] For $\dim \H<\infty$, every Markovian system \eqref{eq:QME} with a unique steady state $\dm_\text{ss}$ is \emph{relaxing}, i.e., $\lim_{t\to\infty}e^{\L t}\dm=\dm_\text{ss}$ for all density operators $\dm$. \end{theorem} The asymptotic subspaces (a.k.a.\ limit sets) of such relaxing systems are trivial (only comprise $\dm_\text{ss}$) and the Liovillian cannot feature purely imaginary eigenvalues \cite{Schirmer2010-81,Baumgartner2008-41,Albert2016-6,Buca2022-12}.

 For brevity, we will usually refer to Davies (ir)reducibility simply as \emph{(ir)reducibility} for the rest of the paper.